christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 # Description
-This repository seeks to document and automate the evaluation process of image poses generated during reconstruction when using colmap
+This repository seeks to document and automate the evaluation process of the image poses and the scene generated using colmap

 ## 1.0.0 General Info
 OS: Ubuntu 22.04 <br>